pytest-dev/pytest-cloud/README.rst

 --------------------

 * `--cloud-node`
-    Node host name to run tests on.
+    Node hostname (or user@hostname) to run tests on.
+Multiple allowed.

+* `--cloud-nodes`
+    Space-separated list of node hostname (or user@hostname) to run tests on.
 Multiple allowed.

 * `--cloud-python`
     Optional python executable name to be used on the remote test nodes.